Unique Places to Meet in Beaumont

 Phone: (409) 880-3160 | 1(800) firstname.lastname@example.org

-Freddie leads the Beaumont CVB sales team to market and promote Beaumont as a meeting and sports destination.
-Along with overseeing all convention sales activities, Freddie develops relationships with prospective clients, local leaders, and hospitality partners.
+Freddie leads the Beaumont CVB sales team to market and promotes Beaumont as a meeting and sports destination.
+Along with overseeing all convention sales activities and initiatives, Freddie develops relationships with prospective clients, local leaders, and hospitality partners.
 She works directly with the sports market, local events, and annual state conferences.